rajakumar8920/Library_Management_System_SQL_Project/README.md

 ## Objectives

-I have built a Library Management System using SQL where I applied advanced concepts like CTAS, stored procedures, subqueries, joins, and other SQL functions.
-Through this project, I wanted to show my ability to design databases, manage data effectively, and solve real-world problems with SQL.
+I have built a Library Management System using SQL where I solved many SQL problems and performed data analysis on the complete system.
+In this project, I applied advanced concepts like CTAS, stored procedures, subqueries, joins, and other SQL functions to showcase my skills in database design, data handling, and real-world problem solving.
+All the SQL codes for the problems I solved are provided below for reference

 ## Project Structure